A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Introduction

-Apparently, $(\ref{perfectclosure1})$ and $(\ref{perfectclosure2})$ do not show any sort of distinctions.
-However, while the former exists uniquely, the latter does not.
-Our main theorem asserts that $(\ref{perfectclosure2})$ offers a substitute as a mixed characteristic analogue of the perfect closure (see Proposition \ref{RobertsSinghSrinivas}).
+Our main theorem asserts that the right hand side of $(\ref{perfectclosure1})$ offers a substitute as a mixed characteristic analogue of the perfect closure.
 Moreover, we emphasize that our construction of a perfectoid ring has the advantage that it can be carried over a complete Noetherian local domain directly.
-Some notations are remarked at the end of this section.
-See also Remark \ref{BhattProof}.

-\begin{maintheorem} Let $(R,\fm,k)$ be a complete Noetherian local domain of mixed characteristic $p>0$ with perfect residue field $k$.
-Let $p,x_2,\ldots,x_n$ be a system of (not necessarily minimal) generators of the maximal ideal $\fm$ such that $p,x_2,\ldots,x_d$ forms a system of parameters of $R$.
+\begin{maintheorem} Let $(R,\mfrakm,k)$ be a complete Noetherian local domain of mixed characteristic $p>0$ with perfect residue field $k$.
+Let $p,x_2,\ldots,x_n$ be a system of (not necessarily minimal) generators of the maximal ideal $\mfrakm$ such that $p,x_2,\ldots,x_d$ forms a system of parameters of $R$.
 Choose compatible systems of $p$-power roots

 inside the absolute integral closure $R^+$.
-Let $\widetilde{R}_{\infty, \infty}$ (resp. $C(R_{\infty,\infty})$) be the integral closure (resp. $p$-root closure) of
+Let $\widetilde{R}_{\infty}$ (resp. $C(R_{\infty})$) be the integral closure (resp. $p$-root closure) of